dmsweetser/CodeReviser/README.md

 # CodeReviser
-A python script that iteratively revises a code base
+A python script that iteratively revises a code base.